fmidev/nemo-fmi-devel/INSTALL.rst

 Compilation folder (executables, headers files, libraries, preprocessed routines, flags, …) Computation folder for running the model (namelists, xml, executables and inputs-outputs) Folder intended to contain your customised routines (modified from initial ones or new entire routines)

+When you compile NEMO you will need to specify the following CPP keys:

+*   key_iomput
+*   key_mpp_mpi

 After successful execution of makenemo command, the executable called opa is created in the EXP00 directory (in the example above, the executable is created in CONFIG/MY_GYRE/EXP00).
 More options